How is depression treated?

 How long does treatment last?

-• relieve symptoms enough to enable the person to cope in everyday life again, and
+• ease the symptoms enough to enable the person to lead a normal life again, and

 The next phase of treatment is called continuation treatment.
 This usually lasts four to nine months.
 The aim of continuation treatment is to